 If you are new to teledentistry, or are even considering it, here is a guidepost for delivering exemplary patient care from afar.

-If you’re going deliver teledentistry, it’s best to know exactly what you’re getting into.
+If you’re going to provide teledentistry, it’s best to know exactly what you’re getting into.

 For starters, teledentistry is not a specific service.
 Which is to say, it is not a branch of dentistry like prosthodontics or ortho.

-By that definition, as long as a patient has hardware like a smartphone or laptop they can be on the receiving end of a visit.
+By that definition, as long as a patient has hardware like a smartphone or laptop they can be on the receiving end of a virtual dental visit.

 Dentists, however, need to ensure they are in compliance with HIPAA regulations — regardless of whether they are providing service from the terrestrial office or a remote location (e.g. the home).

 For this reason, it’s best to use a teledentistry solution like RevenueWell’s Virtual Visits — a feature that accompanies our third-party verified, HIPAA-compliant patient communication and marketing platform.
 Communications are encrypted and the transfer of data is safe.